Pentagon says memo asking for Broadcom-CA deal review is likely fake

 The Pentagon is looking into who wrote the fake memo, according to a spokeswoman.
 She said they considered it likely to be fake based on an initial assessment.

 The Committee on Foreign Investment in the United States (CFIUS) is the government panel that reviews deals for potential national security risks.
-Panel members include representatives of several U.S. departments, including the Department of Defense and the Treasury Department.
+Panel members include representatives of several U.S. agencies, including the Department of Defense and the Treasury Department.

+Senator Rand Paul’s office, however, reiterated his call for a national security review of the deal, denying that a memo was behind the lawmaker’s request for a review.

+Paul’s office said in a statement that the planned merger raised “obvious national security implications.”

 Earlier this year, U.S. President Donald Trump blocked Broadcom’s $117 billion hostile bid for semiconductor peer Qualcomm Inc (QCOM.O), arguing it posed a threat to U.S. national security and gave an edge to Chinese companies looking to build next-generation wireless networks.

-Since then, Broadcom has redomiciled from Singapore to the United States, placing it formally outside the purview of CFIUS, the government panel that reviews deals for potential national security risks.
+Since then, Broadcom has redomiciled from Singapore to the United States, placing it formally outside the purview of CFIUS.

 Broadcom announced the deal to buy CA Technologies in July.

-Several media reports on Wednesday said U.S. Senator Rand Paul had called for a review of the deal.
-Paul did not respond to requests for comment.

-Reporting by Munsif Vengattil and Sonam Rai in Bengaluru; Editing by Arun Koyyur and Susan Thomas
+Reporting by Munsif Vengattil and Sonam Rai in Bengaluru and Diane Bartz in Washington; Editing by Arun Koyyur, Susan Thomas and Jonathan Oatis